Asenze

 Wave 3 (2019 – 2021): Since the cohort of children had become adolescents, the study added assessment of broader aspects of function including experience of schooling, substance use, reproductive health, and of family functioning and support.

-Wave 4 (begins 2022): Wave 4 will evaluate similar constructs as Wave 3 and will only assess the adolescent but not the primary caregivers.
+Wave 4 (2022-2023): Wave 4 will evaluated similar constructs as Wave 3 and will only assess the adolescent but not the primary caregivers.

 STUDY COMMUNITY ENGAGEMENT